innovationOUtside/jupyterlab_empinken_extension/ui-tests/README.md

 The default configuration will produce video for failing tests and an HTML report.

-Playwrite test scripts can be genratd from intractive recordings:
+Playwrite test scripts can be generated from interactive recordings:

 ```sh
 cd ./ui-tests